 20.8.
-Users can calculate trip rates for Servicing Vehicles counts in the same way as they can for all other TRICS® count types.
+Users can calculate trip rates for Servicing Vehicles counts in the same way as they can for all other TRICS count types.
 It should be noted that the same rules apply for Servicing Vehicles as for other count types, in that for a calculation to be undertaken all surveys in a selected set must have the Servicing Vehicles count included.
+In December 2022 a new Primary Filtering option was introduced allowing users to only include sites with a Servicing Vehicles count included, to allow average trip rate calculations for Servicing Vehicles to be undertaken more easily.